seanchristspc/seanchristspc.github.io/source/_posts/Linux_Introduction.md

 # 备注

 I would greatly appreciate hearing about any error in this article, even minor ones.
 I welcome your suggestions for improvements, even tiny one.
-You can give advice on the following comment area and email to me!.
-Have fun!
+Please email to me! 😝